 Community Railway lines are many and varied, all with their own unique characteristics.
 Some serve urban areas and others, like the Esk Valley Railway, serve areas and communities in remote rural and coastal regions.
 The Esk Valley Railway which runs through the North York Moors National Park is renowned for its picturesque villages and stunning scenery.

 Apart from the essential service bringing Esk Valley students to secondary school, the number of visitors to Whitby has grown exponentially since 2003 and is reflected in the data collected by EVRDC.

 EVRDC markets the line, distributes timetables throughout the Esk Valley and continues to highlight the need for an improved service, including the reintroduction of a commuter service to Middlesbrough to improve job opportunites and for access to further education.

 The opening of the new James Cook station has also emphasised the need for a better service and a year round Sunday service to assist both patients, visitors and hospital staff from the Esk Valley and Whitby to access the hospital of their choice - James Cook University Hospital.

 EVRDC is funded mainly by Northern Railway.
 North Yorkshire County Council also provides funding.
 Grants are awarded from time to time through the Association of Community Rail Partnerships (ACoRP), the Department for Transport and Network Rail.
-A private contract from Nexus also helps to support the work of EVRDC.

 We welcome voluntary input from members of the